zold-io/blog.zold.io/_posts/2019/01/2019-01-16-make-me-rich.md

 What can go wrong?
 There are basically three risks:

-  * The value of bitcoin may drop for more than 47%.
+  * The value of bitcoin may drop by more than 47%.

   * We may not increase the rate by 4% a month.